 - MRAC (in conjunction with the West Allis, Ozaukee, and Menomonee Falls clubs and AREC) operates a demonstration station at the then fledgling Summerfest.
 The tent housing the station blew down during severe winds causing some damage, but a new tent was erected and a station was put back on the air. - Numerous discussions occurred during the year as to how to increase club membership and meeting attendance. - MRAC conducts code practice on 10 meters every Monday, Wednesday, and Friday evening (beginning April).
 Walt Glish W9YYW, Bob Stuckert WA9SYD, and Ray Weeks WA9JOV conduct the sessions. - MRAC applied to the FCC for a new club call of W9RH (from W9HRM) call formally held by Emil Felber (recently deceased). - FCC authorizes slow-scan television as an emission mode. - The first teaser ads appear for a new transceiver from a company called Signal/One.
 Signal/One was a division of Electronic Communications Inc (ECI) which was a division of NCR doing contract work for the Navy.
-The head of the Signal/One operations was Dick Ehrhorn WA4NGO (later W4ETO). - Dr. Martin Luther King Jr. is assassinated. - President Johnson orders a complete halt to the bombing of North Vietnam. - Robert Noyce and Gordon Moore leave Fairchild Semiconductor and found NM Electronics (their initials).
+The head of the Signal/One operations was Dick Ehrhorn WA4NGO (later W4ETO).
+The company was formed one year earlier in 1967. - The R. L. Drake Co. introduces the R4B receiver. - Dr. Martin Luther King Jr. is assassinated. - President Johnson orders a complete halt to the bombing of North Vietnam. - Robert Noyce and Gordon Moore leave Fairchild Semiconductor and found NM Electronics (their initials).
 Later in the year they purchase rights to the use of a word from a company named Intelco.
-The word became their new company name - Intel. - October, local radio station WZMF strays from its beginnings as a MOR (Middle Of the Road) music station to become one of the first freeform / underground / progressive radio stations in the Midwest. - The Green Bay Packers beat the Oakland Raiders 33-14 to win Super Bowl II.
+The word became their new company name - Intel. - October, local radio station WZMF strays from its beginnings as a MOR (Middle Of the Road) music station to become one of the first freeform / underground / progressive radio stations in the Midwest. - The National Basketball Association awards Milwaukee an expansion basketball team the Milwaukee Bucks. - The Green Bay Packers beat the Oakland Raiders 33-14 to win Super Bowl II.